archlinux/archweb/README.md

 * mirrorresolv - Poll every active mirror URLs and determine wheteher they have IP4 and/or IPv6 addresses.
 * populate_signoffs - retrieves the latest commit message of a signoff-eligible package.
 * update_planet - Import all feeds for users who have a valid website and website_rss in their user profile.
+* read_links - Reads a repo.links.db.tar.gz file and updates the Soname model.
+* read_links_inotify - Watches a templated patch for updates of *.links.tar.gz to update Arch databases with.

 # Updating iPXE image